Gombojavyn Zandanshatar: Political career

-Prime Minister of Mongolia
+Prime Minister of Mongolia (2025–2026)

 Prime Minister Luvsannamsrain Oyun-Erdene resigned on 3 June 2025, in response to anti-government protests regarding the lavish spending of his son and after losing a motion of no confidence.
 Zandanshatar was selected by a vote of 108 to 9 to replace Oyun-Erdene on 12 June.
-He was appointed as the 32nd Prime Minister of Mongolia the next day.
+He was appointed as Prime Minister of Mongolia the next day.